mackenly/openchurchapp/README.md

 Open Source React Native Church App (Coming Soon) Learn more at [ChurchMobile.App](https://churchmobile.app)

+## Status

+This project is very much still in the early stages.

 ## Language

 This app has been developed using [React Native](https://facebook.github.io/react-native/).